About the Author

 April 1999 Consultant, International Finance Corporation (IFC), World Bank Group

-Managing Editor, Sibirica: Journal of Siberian Studies
+Managing Editor, Sibirica: Interdisciplinary Journal of Siberian Studies

 2004 Volume 4 (appeared in 2005) Published by Taylor & Francis